Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 So if your team is hitting roadblocks and getting nowhere with your SEP, or you believe it’s possible to go further with it, then we’re here to guide you on a path beyond some of the common myths that keep a lot of sales teams grounded.

-A lot of teams buy sales engagement software thinking they can functionally replace a bunch of entry-level sales reps, and the people they do employ can just pop prospects into sequences or cadences and effortlessly book tons of meetings.
+A lot of teams buy sales execution software thinking they can functionally replace a bunch of entry-level sales reps, and the people they do employ can just pop prospects into sequences or cadences and effortlessly book tons of meetings.

 These teams may be surprised to find that their SEP is a blank slate with no sales plays automatically loaded in, with blueprints that still require effort to set up, and with eventual sequences or cadences that still include some manual activities.